 Counter-Strike: Global Offensive isn’t updated like other esports.
-While the likes of League of Legends and StarCraft 2 spend weeks testing every small change, CS:GO’s come out of the blue.
+While the likes of League of Legends and Rainbow Six Siege spend weeks testing every small change, CS:GO’s come out of the blue.
 While Dota 2 will reinvent itself every three months, CS:GO’s changes are so subtle you might not even notice them logging in from day to day.
-To help facilitate you in noticing this, we’re going to track the latest updates to the game in this post.
-Each time Valve upgrades the game, we’ll let you know what’s worth worrying about, what isn’t, and provide as full a changelog as able.
+To help facilitate you in noticing this, we are going to track the latest CSGO updates that hit live servers in this post.
+Each time Valve make significant patches to the game, we will let you know what is worth worrying about, what isn’t, and also provide as full a changelog as we are able to.

 But before we crack on with the latest CS:GO update, we should mention that we’ll only be adding new patches as and when they are finally deployed to live servers.
 Anyway, on with the changelog.